corsairmarks/assimilate_all_the_pops/mod/README.md

     * Consume the compatibility trigger from Civic: Organic Zealots
     * Remove old compatibility global flag
 * 2.0.1 Disallow "The Flesh is Weak" from being chosen multiple times
-* 2.1.0 Code cleanup - no mod feature changes
+* 3.0.0 Remove dependency on Deassimilate Machines
+    * Assimilation overhaul now lives in this mod
-    * Use triggers from Civic: Organic Zealots
+    * Use triggers and effects from Civic: Organic Zealots, when it is also active
-    * Reuse code from Deassimilate Machines rather than duplicating it
+    * Use triggers and effects from Deassimilate Machines, when it is also active

 ## Source Code